reactjs/react.dev/beta/src/content/learn/separating-events-from-effects.md

 <Solution>

-The problem with the above example is that it extracted an Event function called `onMount` without considering what the code should actually be doing.
-You should only extract Event functions for a specific reason: when you want to make a part of your code non-reactive.
+The problem with the above example is that it extracted an Effect Event called `onMount` without considering what the code should actually be doing.
+You should only extract Effect Events for a specific reason: when you want to make a part of your code non-reactive.
 However, the `setInterval` call *should* be reactive with respect to the `delay` state variable.
 If the `delay` changes, you want to set up the interval from scratch!
 To fix this code, pull all the reactive code back inside the Effect:

 <Sandpack>